abinit/abinit/INSTALL_Ubuntu.md

 # How to install ABINIT on Ubuntu

 This file describes how to install ABINIT on Ubuntu.
-Other linux based systems are similar, but certainly the typical library structure can differ.
+The procedure for other Linux-based systems is similar, but the package manager and the location of the libraries may differ.
 Explicit testing was done with Ubuntu 19.10.
-The options presented here are installation by
+This page discusses how to install ABINIT with two different approaches:

- - Using apt
+ - Using the apt package manager
  - Compiling from source

-Other possibilities (such as installation using anaconda) are not discussed here.
+Other possibilities (such as installation using anaconda) are not discussed.

 ## Using apt